Geodan/pg2b3dm/README.md

 Tileset.json and b3dm tiles are by default created in the 'output/content' subdirectory (or specify output directory with   -o, --output).

+## Getting started

+See [getting started](getting_started.md) for a tutorial how to run pg2b3dm and visualize buildings in CesiumJS/Cesium for Unreal.

+For a dataprocessing workflow from CityGML to 3D Tiles using GDAL, PostGIS and FME see [dataprocessing/dataprocessing_citygml](dataprocessing/dataprocessing_citygml.md).

 ## Demo

 ![Alt Text](demo_pg2b3dm.gif)